-- vision services or supplies unless needed due to eye surgery and accidental injury; - routine vision care and materials; - services for radial keratotomy and other surgical procedures to correct refractive defects such as nearsightedness, farsightedness and/or astigmatism.
-This type of surgery includes keratoplasty and Lasik procedure; - services for vision training and orthoptics; - tests associated with the fitting of contact lenses unless the contact lenses are needed due to eye surgery or to treat accidental injury; - sunglasses or safety glasses and accompanying frames of any type; - any non-prescription lenses, eyeglasses or contacts, or Plano lenses or lenses that have no refractive power; - any lost or broken lenses or frames; - any blended lenses (no line), oversize lenses, progressive multifocallenses, photchromatic lenses, tinted lenses, coated lenses, cosmetic lenses or processes, or UV-protected lenses; - services needed for employment or given by a medical department, clinic, or similar service provided or maintained by the employer or any government entity; or - ~ any other vision services not specifically listed as covered.
+- vision services or supplies unless needed due to eye surgery or accidental injury; - routine vision care and materials except as outlined in this brochure; - services for radial keratotomy and other surgical procedures to correct refractive defects such as nearsightedness, farsightedness and/or astigmatism.
+This type of surgery includes keratoplasty and Lasik procedure; - services for vision training and orthoptics; - tests associated with the fitting of contact lenses unless the contact lenses are needed due to eye surgery or to treat accidental injury; - sunglasses or safety glasses and accompanying frames of any type; - any non-prescription lenses, eyeglasses or contacts, or Plano lenses or lenses that have no refractive power; - any lost or broken lenses or frames; - any blended lenses (no line), oversize lenses, progressive multifocal lenses, photochromatic lenses, tinted lenses, coated lenses, cosmetic lenses or processes and UV-protected lenses; - services needed for employment or given by a medical department, clinic, or similar service provided or maintained by the employer or any government entity; or - any other vision services not specifically listed as covered.